pippinbarr/cart253-2020/exercises/03-love-actually.md

 ## Brief

 Change the "looking for love" simulation from [Activity 05](../activities/05-looking-for-love.md).
 Ideally, you could think of how you want to change the meaning/nature of the simulation (maybe it could be about unrequited love?
 Or about unwanted love?
 Or platonic love?
 Or being a fan of a YouTuber?
 Or something else?).
+Make it __your__ simulation of love (or, if you like, change it to be about something completely different!).

-Make your changes to the simulation to make your meaning apparent.
-With the following requirements:
+Make your changes to the simulation with the following requirements:

 1. __Allow the user to control one of the circles__
   - Anything goes, from clicking to position it, to having it follow the mouse, to using the arrow keys, to something else